computational-imaging/opticalCNN/README.md

 Under preparation...

-Our code was run with Python 3.5.5 and Tensorflow 1.9.0 on a
+Our code was run with Python 3.5.5 and Tensorflow 1.9.0

 # Paper